zenika-open-source/hygie/docs/guide/registerCron.md

 ## Registration

-As said in the [Getting Started section](gettingStarted.md), you have to put all your CRON files in your `.git-webhooks` folder.
+As said in the [Getting Started section](gettingStarted.md), you have to put all your CRON files in your `.hygie` folder.

 Then, complete your JSON request to register your file(s), as defined in the following schema.